 Be sure to check out our other fun kid activities and crafts!

 DIY Alphabet Sensory Bottles

-- Empty Water Bottle (personally I like Voss bottled water because you can stand the bottle up on either end)
+- Empty Water Bottle (personally I like these bottled water bottles because you can stand the bottle up on either end)

 - Uncooked Rice